Hagbard-Celin/SDMake/Readme.md

 project, all author modifications (outside `AsyncIO/`), and any works derived from them.

-*Note: Unmodified upstream files from the DICE and DragonFly BSD projects remain available under their original, permissive BSD terms if extracted and used independently from this combined work.*
+*Note: Unmodified upstream code from the DICE and DragonFly BSD projects remain available under their original, permissive BSD terms if extracted and used independently from this combined work.*